lehidalgo/data-science-project-template/README.md

 ## How to use it

-1. Edit the `envsettings.yml` to add the required python packages for your project.
+1. Create a `yml` file to add the required python packages for your project.
 Add `Tensorflow`, `Keras` or `Pytorch` depending on the framework of your preference.

 2. Open command promt and write
 	```